xricht17/twpp/README.md

 ---------
  - Windows: working on Windows 7 32/64bit, expected to work fine on any 32/64bit version
  - Linux: working on Ubuntu 10.04 i386, Ubuntu 14.04 i386
- - Mac OS: application might work, see issues, help welcome
+ - Mac OS: application mostly working on 10.5 and 10.11 32/64bit, data source unknown, see issues, help welcome

 Installation
 ------------